yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication/async-transactional-tables.md

 ## Add a table to replication

+Add tables to replication in the following sequence:

-1. Create table on the Primary (if it does not already exist).
+1. Create the table on the Primary (if it doesn't already exist).
-1. Create table on the Standby.
+1. Create the table on the Standby.
-1. Add the table to replication using YBA UI.
+1. Add the table to the replication in YugabyteDB Anywhere.

 If the newly added table already has data before adding it to replication, then adding the table to replication can result in a Backup/Restore of that entire database from Primary to Standby.

-**Note**: The recommendation is to always set up replication on the new table before starting any workload to ensure that data is protected at all times.
+**Note**: Set up replication on the new table before starting any workload to ensure that data is protected at all times.

 ## Remove a table from replication

+Remove tables from replication in the following sequence:

-1. Remove the table from replication using the YBA UI.
+1. Remove the table from replication using YugabyteDB Anywhere.
 1. Drop the table from both Primary and Standby databases separately.

 ## Add a new index to replication

 Indexes are automatically added to replication in an atomic fashion after you create the indexes separately on Primary and Standby.
-You do not have to stop the writes on the Primary clusters.
+You do not have to stop the writes on the Primary.

 **Note**: The Create Index DDL may kill some in-flight transactions.
 This is a temporary error.
 Retry any failed transactions.

+Add indexes to replication in the following sequence:

 1. Create an index on the Primary.